 original photo credit, used with permission :: Embark on the Journey

 Most of the time I struggle because I’ve over-complicated the matter.
 It is as if I assume that if the format or aesthetic of the timeline isn’t perfect, then somehow the timeline won’t be effective.
 I’ve learned that more often than not, simple works much better than nothing.
-Here are seven ways I try to make things more difficult than they need to be:
+Here are five ways I try to make things more difficult than they need to be:

 1. Timelines Don’t Need To Be Beautiful

 I know that Pinterest has some amazingly beautiful timelines out there made by creative kids, but the function of a timeline is intended to help one relate events in time around the world, not be a fine art piece in your school room.
 Focus on the function.

 If you happen to have creative kids that want to make a beautiful timeline, that is wonderful.
 However, if it doesn’t fit in your plan, don’t force it.
 Keep timeline making about making timelines.
 The beauty will be drawn out in their observations and insights.
 That’s what really matters.

 Let them write in the timeline—even if their handwriting is hard to read and they are prone to misspelling.
 There are so many ideas for making fun timelines, but it can even be as simple as a pocketbook timeline (I love this idea).

 2. You Don’t Have to Include EVERY Event

 It is so challenging to not get timeline happy.
 You know the struggle, right?
 If every date you run across in all of your studies was added to a timeline, you would have an incredible resource.
 That would also add precious time of study to every subject in a day.
 You might not get the laundry done, or dinner on the table, but you’d have one robust timeline of facts.